-Graduate Courses Taken as an Undergraduate at CSUSB: Senior students who need fewer than 16 quarter units to graduate may be permitted to enroll for post-baccalaureate credit during the final quarter of their senior year.
+Graduate Courses Taken as an Undergraduate at CSUSB: Senior students who need fewer than 12 quarter units or 9 semester units to graduate may be permitted to enroll for post-baccalaureate credit during the final semester of their senior year.
 Post-baccalaureate credit is used to signify courses taken after the baccalaureate degree, but does not necessarily mean graduate credit, i.e., credit applicable toward an advanced degree.
-Only 400- to 600-level courses will be considered.
+Only 4000- to 6000-level courses will be considered.
 A petition for this purpose is available in the Office of the Registrar.